-The Depositary's registered office address is at 250 Bishopsgate, London EC2M 4AA.
+The Depositary's registered office address is 250 Bishopsgate, London EC2M 4AA.
 The Depositary's head office address is 440 Strand, London WC2R 0QS.
-The address of its office which handles matters relating to the Company is set out in Appendix H.
+The address of its office which handles matters relating to the Company is set out in Appendix G.

-The principal business activity of the Depositary is the provision of trustee and depositary services.
+The Depositary's principal activity is the provision of trustee and depositary services.